laboyd001/documentation/events/events_checkout_api.md

 # Events Checkout Rest API
-The Event Checkout API can be used to create a shopping cart and capture relevant data for a custom Event checkout experience.
+The Event Checkout API can be used to create a shopping cart to capture relevant data for a custom Event checkout experience.
-The Checkout API accepts cart data posted to Rest formatted url and saves data in Salesforce as a Checkout Submission record.
+The Checkout API accepts cart data posted to a Rest formatted url and saves data in Salesforce as a Checkout Submission record.
 Cart data can also be retrieve from the api by cart key.
 All data is accepted and returned in JSON format.
 Your application must [oauth to a Salesforce org](https://help.salesforce.com/articleView?id=connected_app_create_api_integration.htm&type=5) that contains our Payments and Events packages before making calls to the API.
 This API can also be called from a SF Site that's setup correctly.